 When you think of Autumn, you may think of falling leaves, hearty comfort food and cosying up indoors.
 However, this time of year can pose some challenges for older adults.

-To help keep everyone safe and healthy this autumn, we’ve shared our tips for supporting older people in colder weather.
+To help keep everyone safe and healthy this autumn, we’ve shared some tips and resources for supporting older people in colder weather.

 Heating the home